 In a sense both archaeology and geomancy both hop on one foot each, for different reasons.
 Archaeology denies the role of subtle energy as detected by dowsers and sensitives, branding this as lacking in value and plain irrational.
 Yet there are mountains of evidence that subtle-energy engineering was a key factor for ancient peoples.
 This is a worldview and perspective problem.
 It also reflects fear of loss of reputation and employment.

-Geomancers can be guilty of misinterpretation too, or of projecting their beliefs on reality, but since they are not subject to professional pressures, they have less to protect - except egos.
+Geomancers can be guilty of misinterpretation too, or of projecting their beliefs on reality, but since they are not subject to professional pressures, they have less to protect.
 Geomancers' main problem is mainstream non-acceptance, which constrains some possibilities, removing research funding and institutional support and unduly undermining their credibility.
 Geomancers nevertheless listen to archaeologists more than archaeologists listen to geomancers.

-Geomantic research over the last fifty or so years, seeded particularly by ley-hunter John Michell, dowser Guy Underwood and archaeoastronomer Prof Alexander Thom, and followed up since their day by many others, has revealed mathematical, geometric, sonic, magnetic, geomantic, astronomical, subtle-energy and further forms of evidence which, when combined with studying anthropology, mythology and traditions as well as subjective impressions (psychometry), adds up to a broad and deep spectrum of understanding of ancient sites and their builders.
+Geomantic research over the last fifty or so years, seeded particularly by ley-hunter John Michell, dowser Guy Underwood and archaeoastronomer Prof Alexander Thom, and followed up by many others, has revealed mathematical, geometric, sonic, magnetic, geomantic, astronomical, subtle-energy and further forms of evidence.
+This, when combined with studying anthropology, mythology and traditions as well as subjective impressions (psychometry), adds up to a broad and deep spectrum of understanding of ancient sites and their builders.
 What is very much needed now is a collation and review of research findings of the last fifty years.
 This website attempts this in the West Penwith arena.

-The purpose of the MAP project is thus to bring together a wide spectrum of evidence from geomancy and archaeology, even when it is contradictory, aiming to improve our understanding of the knowledge and psychology of the ancients.
+The purpose of the Ancient Penwith project is to bring together a wide spectrum of evidence from geomancy and archaeology, even when it is contradictory, aiming to improve our understanding of the knowledge and psychology of the ancients.
 Why?
 Because we suspect that they knew things we do not, and that this knowledge might be useful today and in future.

 This concerns major issues such as biosustainability, agriculture, food and ecological security, landscape management, climate change and the relationship of modern civilisation to the living planet on which it sits.
 That's rather big, yet big ideas are nowadays needed.
 A working hypothesis of geomancers is that we seek today something that the ancients also sought and found.
-They developed technologies with which to work with it, and we need to rediscover them.
+The ancients developed technologies to work with it, and we need to rediscover them.